 Don’t live in Perth?
 Ask our friendly receptionists about visits to regional WA locations for consultations.

-Please read all of below before attending your consultation and to assist you in understanding the procedure & Download the PDF for more information about one of our IPL machines:
+Please read all of the below before attending your consultation and to assist you in understanding the procedure.
+Download the PDF for more information about one of our IPL machines:

 *Any surgical or invasive procedure carries risks.
 Before proceeding, you should seek a second opinion from an appropriately qualified health practitioner.